FAQs

 If I don't pay, who does?

-The class action is funded by Bidwell.
+The class action is funded by Bidwell, a legal entity established in Delaware, United States.
 This is a subsidiary of Burford Capital LLC, a so-called litigation funder.
 This is a party that specialises in financing lawsuits.

 If the class action does not result in compensation for damages, the litigation and other costs will be borne entirely by the funder.
 This is because we do not think it is fair for you to have to pay the costs.